Speech in fiction is fictional: too good to be true.

-In fiction, characters inevitably come out with well-formed sentences.
-They may have a poetic flavor filled with William Shakespeare-like similes and luminous golden metaphors that most people in real life aren't clever enough to come up with on the spot or even at all.
-They never stumble over their words or say the wrong thing except for deliberate comedic effect.
+In fiction, characters always communicate in well-formed sentences, and everyone takes their turn.
+Sometimes they go further and speak with William Shakespeare-like eloquence, using similes and metaphors that most people in real life aren't clever enough to come up with on the spot or even at all.
+They never stumble over their words or say the wrong thing (unless it's important to the plot).
 Even "realistic" dialogue is relatively free of errors and padding.
 It's almost as if it was written by a professional.
-(It really was.)

-This trope is an Acceptable Break from Reality; Real dialogue can be unreadable.
-Journalists know that an interview subject can be made to look stupid in an interview simply by exactly writing down their speech, word for word.
-Verbal imperfections that we automatically filter out face-to-face become grating and irritating when written down. note We enjoy the fruits of scriptwriting and acting more when they are free to be polished.
-Part of the reason is to make speech come across the way it's heardrather than the way it is; humans are well-adapted to interpret speech, and as a result what we experience is an interpretation of speech rather than a recording of it.
+Note that this trope is an Acceptable Break from Reality; "real" dialogue can be unreadable.
+Journalists know that anyone can be made to look stupid in an interview simply by exactly writing down their speech, word for word.
+Verbal imperfections that we automatically filter out face-to-face become grating and irritating when written down. note We enjoy the fruits of script-writing and acting more when they are free to be polished.
+Part of the reason is to make speech come across the way it's heard rather than the way it is; humans are well-adapted to interpret speech, and as a result, what we experience is an interpretation of speech rather than a recording of it.
 Also falls under The Law of Conservation of Detail — because the time it takes for a character to correct themselves could be used for more dialogue.

-Unfortunately, can lead people to assume Hesitation Equals Dishonesty, never mind that hesitation is one of the most common things in realistic speech and can originate from many sources other than dishonesty (someone being drunk or high, absolutely terrified, wanting to make sure they are telling the truth, needing time to gather their thoughts) or from dishonesty unrelated to the issue at hand (e.g. someone lying that they weren't doing drugs in hopes of avoiding a drug charge doesn't mean they're lying when they say they didn't commit a robbery across town).
+Unfortunately, this can lead people to assume Hesitation Equals Dishonesty, never mind that hesitation is one of the most common things in realistic speech and can originate from many sources other than dishonesty (someone being drunk or high, absolutely terrified, wanting to make sure they are telling the truth, needing time to gather their thoughts) or from dishonesty unrelated to the issue at hand (e.g. someone lying that they weren't doing drugs in hopes of avoiding a drug charge doesn't mean they're lying when they say they didn't commit a robbery across town).
 In fiction, thanks to The Law of Conservation of Detail again, hesitations and other individual exceptions to this trope likely are significant, although characters in-universe may not notice them any more than we would in real life.

 At times, characters go beyond fiction-speak and break out in a spontaneous eloquent monologue at length, especially at moments of high emotion and plot importance, such as Holding the Floor.
 These monologues do happen in Real Life, but they are rare.
 In educated circles (i.e. the middle classes), these were a lot more common before the twentieth century, when rhetoric was a staple of education and people listened to (and studied, if they were literate) speeches for entertainment.